 For those wanting to spend some time indoors, the activities in Ibiza include casinos with gaming rooms, poker, and slots, along with escape room games.
 There’s also a virtual reality arcade and a bowling alley.

 If you’re looking for nighttime entertainment, Casino de Ibiza has table games like roulette and blackjack, as well as i-games, and slot machines with super jackpots.
-You also play Caribbean stud and Texas hold ’em in a poker room that, including tournament play.
+You also play Caribbean stud and Texas hold ’em in a poker room that, including tournament play within the casino.

 If you want to get out of the sun, what better way than to hide from it altogether.
-At present, there is only one venue left on Ibiza, in Eivissa which is called Scapart.
+There is only one escape room in Ibiza left standing at present, which called Scapart, and is found in Eivissa.
 Inside you’ll find the game rooms titled The Theft of Tanit (archaeologist message), Target Spy (paparazzi film roll), and Pirates Secret (stop the curse).

-There’s just some special about having your name in neon lights with an xxx beside it!
+There’s just some special about bowling in Ibiza.
+Maybe it’s just having your name in neon lights with an xxx beside it on this party island!
 At Friend’s Kitchen Bowling Center you’ll find 4 lanes of pin crashing action.